Thermal Casimir effect in the Einstein Universe with a spherical boundary: Introduction

 Such a cosmological model is certainly idealized, considering recent observations related to the current universe geometry, which appears to be flat in its overall scale \cite{Planck:2018vyg}.
 However, more realistic cosmological scenarios where closed static universes play a central role are described by emergent models which consider the Einstein universe as the suited geometry to characterize the stage preceding the inflationary epoch.
 During this age, close to the Planck era, the non-negligible vacuum fluctuations associated with quantum relativistic fields may provide robust contributions to determine parameters for those models \cite{Ellis:2002we, Ellis:2003qz}.
 Furthermore, modified theories that point towards the quantum gravity has also been investigated taking into consideration the Einstein universe geometry \cite{Boehmer:2009fey, Boehmer:2007tr, Li:2013xea, Bezerra:2017zqq, Shabani:2016dhj}.

 The Casimir effect is a phenomenon associated with vacuum fluctuations of quantum-relativistic fields, and was originally thought of as caused by modifications, in Minkowski spacetime, of the zero-point oscillations of the electromagnetic field due to the presence of two ideal parallel conducting plates, at zero temperature \cite{Casimir1948dh}.
-The present status of the phenomenon is that it can also occur due to other fields (such as the scalar, spinor, and Elko fields), with thermal influences, and also due to nontrivial topologies associated with different geometries of the spacetime (for reviews, see \cite{Milton:2001yy, bordag2009advances}).
+The present status of the phenomenon is that it can also occur due to fields such as the scalar, spinor, gravitational, as well as unusual fields such as the `Elko' one - a 1/2 spin neutral fermion field with mass dimension one in (3 + 1)-dimensional spacetime \cite{Maluf:2019ujv}.
+One can also take into account in the phenomenon the thermal influences and nontrivial topologies associated with different geometries of the spacetime (for reviews, see \cite{Milton:2001yy, bordag2009advances}).
 As an iconic example, we cite wormholes \cite{Khabibullin:2005ad, Sorge:2019kuh, Garattini:2019ivd, Santos:2020taq, Santos:2021jjs, Alencar:2021ejd}, in which exotic negative energies like the Casimir one would be even more necessary in order to stabilize them.